 Initially, we found that overexpression of LGR5 consistently led to increased binding of Rac1 and actin to IQGAP1 in co-IP analysis.
-Since it was reported that binding of Rac1/CDC42 to IQGAP1 is inhibited by phosphorylation at Ser-1441/1443 of IQGAP1 (26,27,41), we asked if LGR5 modulates phosphorylation of IQGAP1 at these sites to regulate IQGAP1-Rac1 interaction.
-Indeed, LGR5 overexpression and KD of LGR5 led to a significant decrease and increase in Ser-1441/1443 phosphorylation, respectively, and LGR5 had no effect on PMA-induced phosphorylation of IQGAP1.
-Furthermore. overexpression of LGR5-ΔC which induced cytoneme formation without increase in total F-actin, had no effect on phosphorylation (Fig. 5D).
-These results suggest that the LGR5 C-terminal tail of regulates phosphorylation of the two serine sites, potentially through recruitment of phosphatase(s).
-In turn, decreased levels of phosphorylated IQGAP1 at Ser-1441/1443 lead to increased Rac1 binding to IQGAP1.
-Importantly, Rac1-bound IQGAP1 can no longer interact with β-catenin, yet can still bind to and crosslink F-actin filaments (20), leading to an increase in E-cadherin-βcatenin-α-catenin complex formation and Factin crosslinking, and therefore stronger cell-cell adhesion (20,24).
-Thus, we propose a model whereby LGR5-induced depletion of IQGAP1 phosphorylation is increases the IQGAP1-Rac1 interaction with concomitant loss of IQGAP1-β-catenin eventually leading interaction. strengthening of cell-cell adhesion (Fig. 9).
-Furthermore, the slight increase of Wnt/βcatenin signaling in LGR5 KO tissues (12-14) may be explained by release of $\beta$ catenin from adherens junction sites at the plasma membrane in LGR5 KO cells with weakened cell-cell adhesion (53).
+Because it was reported that binding of Rac1/CDC42 to IQGAP1 is inhibited by phosphorylation at Ser-1441/1443 of IQGAP1 (26, 27, 41), we asked whether LGR5 modulates phosphorylation of IQGAP1 at these sites to regulate IQGAP1-Rac1 interaction.
+Indeed, LGR5 overexpression and KD of LGR5 led to a significant decrease and increase in Ser-1441/1443 phosphorylation, respectively, and LGR5 had no effect on PMAinduced phosphorylation of IQGAP1.
+Furthermore, overexpression of LGR5- Δ C, which induced cytoneme formation without an increase in total F-actin, had no effect on phosphorylation (Fig. 5D).
+These results suggest that the C-terminal tail of LGR5 regulates phosphorylation of the two serine sites, potentially through recruitment of phosphatase(s).
+In turn, decreased levels of phosphorylated IQGAP1 at Ser-1441/1443 led to increased Rac1 binding to IQGAP1.
+Importantly, Rac1bound IQGAP1 can no longer interact with β -catenin but can still bind to and cross-link F-actin filaments (20), leading to an increase in E-cadherin- β -catenin- α -catenin complex formation and F-actin cross-linking and therefore stronger cell-cell adhesion (20, 24).
+Thus, we propose a model whereby LGR5induced depletion of IQGAP1 phosphorylation increases IQGAP1-Rac1 interaction with concomitant loss of IQGAP1- β -catenin interaction, eventually leading to strengthening of cell-cell adhesion (Fig. 9).
+Furthermore, the slight increase of Wnt/ β -catenin signaling in LGR5 KO tissues (12-14) may be explained by release of β -catenin from adherens junction sites at the plasma membrane in LGR5 KO cells with weakened cellcell adhesion (53).